clover/codelab-remote-pay-cloud/README.md

 };
 ```

-The `remoteApplicationId` is a constant value for your particular POS, and is used by Clover's Engineering team to track SDK usage and investigate issues.
-Learn more about creating your own `remoteApplicationId` [here](https://docs.clover.com/build/create-your-remote-app-id/).
+The `remoteApplicationId` is a value specific to your POS application.
+It is used by Clover's engineering team to track SDK usage and investigate issues.
+Learn more about creating your own `remoteApplicationId` [here](https://docs.clover.com/clover-platform/docs/create-your-remote-app-id).
 For this tutorial, we'll provide our CodeLab app's `remoteApplicationId`, but in your own semi-integrated POS, this value needs to be replaced with your unique `remoteApplicationId`.

 ```diff
 RemotePayCloudTutorial = function() {